What is the Writing Wizardry Competition?

 Calling all writers of eleven years and under!
-If you like to write poems or stories, why not prove what a Writing Wizard you are, and enter our competition.
-You could see your work published or win a fabulous prize!
+If you like to write poems or stories, why not prove what a Writing Wizard (or Witch) you are, and enter our competition?
+You could see your work published AND win a fabulous prize!

-Send us a poem or a story of fewer than 500 words and you could see it published in the Writing Wizardry anthology AND win fantastic prizes.
-Whether the magical creature is good or bad is up to you and, if you want to enter twice, and write a poem AND a story, that is fine too.
+Send us a poem or a story of fewer than 500 words and you could see it published in the Writing Wizardry anthology AND win a fantastic prize.
+Your story or poem can be about ANYTHING you like, so let your imagination run wild!

-It is free to enter, but all entries must be your own original work, so get scribbling!
-The closing date is 27th January 2020.
+There are no restrictions on what your story must be about but entries must be your own original work, so get scribbling!
+The closing date is 27th March 2020.

-How to enter: simply email us your story at firstname.lastname@example.org, putting Writing Wizardry and your School Year (e.g. Year 4) in the email subject box.
-At the top of your email, write your name, address, age, and the name of your school.
+Simply email us your story at firstname.lastname@example.org, putting Writing Wizardry and your School Year (e.g. Year 4) in the email subject box.
+At the top of your email, write your name, address, age and the name of your school.
 Please also give us the name and email address of the adult who has read the terms and conditions and is supporting your entry.

-Alternatively, you may enter by post, providing the details above in a covering letter to Writing Wizardry Competition, c/o Emma Scattergood, Fresher Publishing, Weymouth House, Bournemouth University, Fern Barrow, Poole, BH12 5BB.
+Alternatively, you may enter by post, providing the details above in a covering letter to:

 The Judging Panel